Latest court cases dealt with by local magistrates and the Crown Court | cornish-times.co.uk

 Subscribe newsletter

-The following reports are from the latest assault cases dealt with by local magistrates and the Crown Court:
+The following reports are from the latest cases dealt with by local magistrates and the Crown Court for those with no insurance:

-MICHAEL CURRAN, 26, of Trelawney Estate, Madron, Penzance has been given bail after pleading guilty to breaching a restraining order when he was found at an address in Station Road, Launceston and not guilty to assaulting a woman by beating in Launceston on 3 July and to intentionally strangling her.
-Truro magistrates released him from custody on condition he lives and sleeps at his address in Madron and does not contact his alleged victim.
-He will be back in court on 2 September.
+CHRISTOPHER GREENWOOD, 51, of Kay Crescent, Bodmin had the case proved he had no insurance for a Ford he was driving in Bodmin on Boxing Day.
+He will be sentenced on 7 September when magistrates are considering a disqualification.

-TEIGAN JACKETT, 19, of Kinsman Estate, Bodmin pleaded guilty to assaulting two police officers at Plymouth between 5 and 8 May and to being drunk and disorderly in the ambulance bays of Derriford Hospital.
-Her case was adjourned until 12 August for a mental health assessment.
+KAREN RIDLEY, 52 of Morval, Looe pleaded guilty to driving a Land Rover at Nomansland, Widegates without insurance last October.
+Her case was adjourned until 7 September when magistrates will consider a disqualification.

 CommentsTo leave a comment you need to create an account. |